 Photography by Sion Fullana

-- Produced by Theatre for the New City/Crystal Field.
+Produced by Theatre for the New City/Crystal Field.
+April 27, 2013 through Sunday, May 19, 2013.

 MARIQUITAS is set in a gay-friendly bed and breakfast in Old Havana, Mariquitas focuses on a group of Cuban jineteros (hustlers) and their older European clients as they satisfy the desires of their bodies, minds, and souls in a country with limited resources.
 In the last 5 years, LGBT Cubans have experienced unprecedented freedom of expression due to the support of sexologist, psychologist, and politician Mariela Castro Espin.
 Still, the country’s history of marginalizing, persecuting and interning homosexuals makes faith in this new period of growth tentative at best.
 Mariquitas uses the struggles of a specific slice of contemporary Cuban life to illuminate a larger historical dynamic – the continued tradition of cultural and sexual imperialism between Cuba and its former colonizers.

-The cast includes Omar Chagall, Matthew d'Amato, Ricardo Dávila, Oscar Hernandez, Liam Torres, Ed Trucco, Carlos Valencia Ana Valle, and Begonya Plaza as Mariela Castro Espin.
+With cast: Omar Chagall, Matthew d'Amato, Ricardo Dávila, Oscar Hernandez, Liam Torres, Ed Trucco, Carlos Valencia Ana Valle, and Begonya Plaza as Mariela Castro Espin.
 Set design by Mikiko Suzuki MacAdams, lighting design by Alex Bartenieff, costume design by Michael Bevins, sound design by Betsy Rhodes, production stage manager Michael Alifanz.

 "Writing is a synthesis between self and others, the objective medium taking flight into the unconscious."